firubi/dotfiles/README.md

 Make sure to import the EPWINGS and optionally the stylesheet to fit with KDE Plasma's Breeze theme (straight up used ChatGPT).

 2. For nVidia users, install the drivers: https://en.opensuse.org/SDB:NVIDIA_drivers.
 Run `zypper addrepo --refresh https://download.nvidia.com/opensuse/tumbleweed NVIDIA` and then `sudo zypper install-new-recommends --repo NVIDIA`
 3. Let's set up the gaming.
 Run `sudo zypper in --no-recommends steam lutris wine` and make sure everything works (run a game).
-Also install Ryujinx (among other emulators) and Prism Launcher and also ProtonUp-Qt for proton-ge
+Also install Ryujinx (among other emulators), osu!lazer, Prism Launcher and also ProtonUp-Qt for proton-ge
 4. You'll also probably need gamemode and mangohud so run `sudo zypper in mangohud goverlay gamemode` if you want to be able to run gamemoderun and mangohud
 5. Make sure flatpak is installed and install KeePassXC and Anki
 6. Import database and Anki addons (found in SSD)